Sense of Belonging

 Monika Müller-Kroll: And the way she shows her pride in Germany?

-Charlotte Knobloch [German]: Dass ich hier bin und hier bleibe ...
+Charlotte Knobloch [IN GERMAN]: Dass ich hier bin und hier bleibe ...

 Sylvia Cunningham: With everything that happened to her and her family, she’s still here.